open-edge-platform/virtual-edge-node/pico/README.md

 # Destroy the resources when no longer needed
 terraform destroy
 ```
 Note: `terraform destroy` only deletes the VM and its dependent resources.
-EdgeNode-related information on the orchestrator UI side must be deleted manually or through automation.
+EdgeNode related information from Orchestrator UI side must be deleted manually or through automation.

 ### To use the KubeVirt module